msilver22/data_augmentation/tabular_data_aug/README.md

 # Tabular Data Augmentation

-In this repository we share several techniques that have been used to augment the minority class of the following dataset
+In this repository, we share several techniques that have been used to augment the minority class of a medical dataset.
+This dataset is part of a research project of Sant'Andrea Hospital about predicting Gastric Neoplastic Lesions in patients with Gastric Atrophy.

 | Group | Number of Patients | Description                                  |
 |-------|--------------------|----------------------------------------------|